heathen1878/terraform-azurerm-virtual-machine/README.md

-# terrraform-azurerm-virtual-machine
-Manages Windows and Linux virtual machines
+# Azure Windows and Linux virtual machine module

+Creates one or more Azure Virtual Machines.

+See [here](https://raw.githubusercontent.com/heathen1878/terraform-azurerm-virtual-machine/main/terraform.tfvars.example) for an example input.